Enjoy This Post? Share the Love!

 Solo Travel Light but Look Good: Tip 3:

-Leave the fanny pack at home since it shouts “not chic” all over the world!
-It also is a good way to attract pick pockets.
-They will see you as a good target with travel funds stuffed inside your pouch for shopping.
+Leave the fanny pack at home since it shouts “I am not chic” all over the world!
+It also is a good way to attract pickpockets.
+They will see you as a good target likely to have travel funds stuffed inside your pouch for shopping.

 I like small purses that can be worn around the neck or under the arm.
-They are hard to swipe and look chic.
+They are hard to swipe and look more stylish.
+This will also give you the chance to add a pop of color.
 If you get one that holds a smartphone, passport, cash and keys, you will have your hands free to snap selfies at the Eiffel Tower.

 Solo Travel Light but Look Good: Tip 4: